 The company deviates from the rules of the Code by not appointing a Nomination Committee.
 In view of the shareholders' composition, a Nomination Committee has not been considered necessary.
-Proposals for, and the required information about, the Chairman of the Meeting, Board members, Chairman of the Board, audit firms and fees paid to Board members and audit firms, have instead been submitted by shareholders and the Board.
+Proposals for, and the required information about, the Chairman of the Meeting, Board members, Chairman of the Board, audit firms and fees paid to Board members and audit firms, have instead been submitted by shareholders, the Board and the Audit Committee.